DJF3/Webex-Teams-Space-Archive/README.md

 > myToken = "YOUR_TOKEN_HERE"

-Personal Token: you can find this on [developer.ciscospark.com](https://developer.ciscospark.com), login and then click your name on top right.
+Personal Token: you can find this on [developer.webex.com](https://developer.webex.com/docs/api/getting-started), login (top right of the page) and then scroll down to "Your Personal Access Token".

+NOTE: This token is valid for 12 hours!
+After that you have to get a new Personal Access Token.

 > myRoom = "YOUR_ROOM_ID_HERE"

-Room ID: you can find this on [Spark Developer List rooms](https://developer.ciscospark.com/endpoint-rooms-get.html), make sure you're logged in, set the 'max' parameter to '900' and click Run.
+Room ID: you can find this on [Webex Teams Developer List rooms](https://developer.webex.com/endpoint-rooms-get.html), make sure you're logged in, set the 'max' parameter to '900' and click Run.
 If you don't see the RUN button, make sure 'test mode' is turned on (top of page, under "Documentation")
 > outputFileName = "./message-archive.html"